-Congratulations on your purchase of the most versatile tremolo bridge system in the world… the Kahler Hybrid.
+Congratulations on your purchase of the most versatile tremolo bridge system in the world.
 Installed properly, this device will give you many years of great performance.
 So please read this entire installation guideline very carefully before beginning to install your new Kahler system.

 For bass install, click here

 All Kahlers, whether for bass or guitar, fall into 1 of 2 categories: flat mounting or stud mounting (TOM).
 All tremolos require routing.
 The flat mounting type is characterized by a flat square like chassis, which is screwed down flush against the body top.
 The guitar fixed bridge is flat mounting and the guitar tremolos come in both flat and TOM mounting.
 The TOM bridge mounts onto the Tune-o-Matic style studs of the stop tail piece on hard tails.
 See a Tune-O-Matic on the White "V". (left)

 As in mounting tremolo bridges, there are two key words to remember when mounting a tremolo; alignment and alignment.
 The principles are the same for installing any bridge really.
 The intonation length must be correct, usually 25 ½” from nut edge to bridge saddles.
 But there are several other scales both shorter and longer.
 The front to back, side-to-side placement of the trem must also be correct.
 Once intonation and side-to-side alignments are made, and the trem mounted ...where do you want your bridge saddles be?”
 Food for thought....

 These guidelines are written for retrofit and new construction, let's get started...

 NOTE: If you are not retrofitting and you want guidelines for a new application, see "New construction" below.